'I feel so lost': The elderly in Ukraine, left behind, mourn

 Trubchaninova is among the many elderly people left behind or who chose to stay as millions of Ukrainians fled across borders or to other parts of the country.
 They were the first to be seen on empty streets after the Russians withdrew from communities around the capital, Kyiv, peering from wooden gates or carrying bags of donated food back to freezing homes.

-Some, like Trubchaninova, survived the worst of the war only to find it had taken their children.
+Some, like Trubchaninova, survived the first weeks of the war only to find it had taken their children.

 She last saw her son on March 30.
 She thought he was taking a walk as part of his long recovery from a stroke.
 “It would be crazy to go farther,” she said.
 She wonders whether he went driving to search for a cellphone connection to call his own son and wish him happy birthday.